mateusz-kloch/ems/README.md

 ---

 ### "import-from" command:
-Requires a path to an external expense file that will be imported into the database.
+:memo: Requires a path to an external expense file that will be imported into the database.
 It only imports amounts and descriptions, a new ID and date will be assigned.
 Optionally, you can enter a path to a custom database file and a date, otherwise the default path and today's date will be used.

     python run.py import-from dir/file.csv
 This command imports the amounts and descriptions of expenses into a database file, generates new ID numbers and date(today's date).